ANNOUNCEMENT March 26, 2026 · 8 min read

 Try it

-Damasqas is free to start — connect one project, ask unlimited questions, get zero-config baseline alerts.
-If you're an engineering lead or founder who wants the full picture, book a demo and I'll show you what it looks like on your actual stack.
+Damasqas is free to start.
+Connect one project, ask unlimited questions, get zero-config baseline alerts.
+If you're a startup CTO or engineering lead who wants SRE-grade reliability without the SRE team, book a demo and I'll show you what it looks like on your actual stack.

 Connect your stack in 5 minutes.
 Ask your first question.
 See the difference a specialist makes.